GrigoriiAnfalov/AliensAreInvadingMySpace/README.md

 Gaining 200 points restores 1 health point up to 5.

-Made by Grigorii Anfalov, Nathan Cofresi-Nunez, and Mahasvin Puli.
+Made by Grigorii Anfalov, Nathan Cofresi-Nunez, and Mahasvin Puli at the 2025 Rowdyhacks.